appium/appium/docs/en/writing-running-appium/android/espresso-datamatcher-selector.md

 Android apps have special types of Views called [AdapterViews](https://developer.android.com/reference/android/widget/AdapterView) (e.g.: `ScrollView`, `ListView`, `GridView`) which have child views, but only render that child views that are on-screen.
 The AdapterView has "adapter" object which stores all the data for that view's children, including the views that aren't being rendered.

 When using Espresso's Data Matcher, you can target views that are off-screen by writing a [Hamcrest matcher](http://hamcrest.org/JavaHamcrest/javadoc/1.3/org/hamcrest/Matchers.html) that selects an item from an adapter.
-When that item is located, if the view is not visible in the View hierarchy, Espresso immediately scrolls it into the viewport.
+If the item is not in the view hierarchy, Espresso automatically scrolls it into view.

 ### Example